Hyde Park, Cincinnati

-Source - City of Cincinnati Statistical Database

 History

-Hyde Park initially consisted of a rural area with very few houses as late as 1885, until the Norfolk and Western Railway linked it with Cincinnati in the 1872.
+The area now home to Hyde Park initially consisted of a sparsely populated rural area until 1885, when the Norfolk and Western Railway linked it with Cincinnati in 1872.
 Shortly afterwards, population began to increase and in 1892, several prominent Cincinnati real estate businessmen, collectively known as the Mornington syndicate, capitalized on the new transportations to downtown and purchased much of the land to create a community exclusively for Cincinnati's wealthy, selling old parcels to residents who met such criteria.
 In 1896, the village of Hyde Park was incorporated and was named after the affluent hamlet of Hyde Park in New York.
+The name "Hyde Park" was suggested by Cincinnati architect Gustave W. Drach.

-In November 1903, Hyde Park was annexed by the City of Cincinnati.
-Almost immediately thereafter, it experienced a real estate boom, bringing hundreds of new residents.
+In November 1903, the western portion of Hyde Park was annexed by the City of Cincinnati.
+The eastern portion of the community was later annexed in 1909.
+Almost immediately thereafter, it experienced a real estate and population boom.

 Geography

 Hyde Park is located on the eastern side of Cincinnati, approximately six miles away from the Central Business District.
 Much of the neighborhood is situated between Interstate 71 and the Ohio River.
 It is bordered by the neighborhoods of East Walnut Hills, Evanston, Mt.
 Lookout, O'Bryonville, Oakley, and the City of Norwood.

 Hyde Park is located on a plateau above the Ohio River Valley and the Miami Valley.
 Linwood Road, Torrence Parkway and Delta Avenue, all flow towards the Ohio River and follow the major pathways by the major drainage valleys that cut into the plateau.